 - Discord threading is limited compared to Slack and Zulip, and has a limit of 100 members per thread.
 Threads disappear quickly depending on how much the server members pay.

 - Discord can be overwhelming to new users and isn’t really designed for professional communication.

-I included Discord on this list as I got more than one questiona bout it, but I just don’t think Discord is a good fit for our use case.
-We need professional tools built for work, and while Discord has some overlap with Slack-like tools, it’s built for fun and community.
+I included Discord on this list as I got more than one question about it and see it mentioned frequently, but I don’t think Discord is a good fit for DSA’s use cases, even if it was open-source and didn’t have the privacy issues it does now.
+We need professional tools built for work, and while Discord has some overlap with Slack-like tools, it’s built for fun and community first.

 Every Other Chat App I Could Find